Hell – Annihilationism

 If there is hope, why not illustrate that hope, so that we do not have to trudge through this darkness of thought?
 Why carry on with such a heinous and nihilistic outlook?

 Because, to appreciate the good, you must understand how bad it is.
-To be thankful for light, you must experience darkness.
+To be thankful for light, you must realize sin.

 I have, and will continue to offer evidences concerning the authenticity of our Biblical narrative.
 It is a beautiful and fulfilling study.
 But sometimes, we must look at what the alternative would yield.
 In regards to the common mindset of leaders within the atheistic evolution worldview, Henry M Morris says, “But the one common theme in all – Darwin, Lyell, Wallace, Erasmus Darwin, Lamarck, Marx, and indeed most all the rest – was hatred of God as Creator, Christ as Savior, and the bible as God’s Word.”